hangoclong/fast-ScholarAI/docs/development-docs.md

   - `X-API-Key` (required): API authentication key
 - **Response**: BibTeXResponse object with `total_results` and `bibtex` fields

+## Gemini Service

+The application uses the Gemini service to assist with title and abstract screening.
+The Gemini service is integrated using the `src/app/services/geminiService.ts` file.

+The `processWithGemini` function processes text with the Gemini API for single items.
+The `batchProcessWithGemini` function processes multiple items with the Gemini API in batch.

+Both functions retrieve the Gemini API key using `getAPIKey` from `../utils/database`.
+They make API requests to the `/api/gemini` Next.js API route.

+The API responses are parsed to extract the decision, confidence, and reasoning from the Gemini API.

+The AI prompts used by the Gemini service can be customized in the settings page.
+The prompts are stored in the database and associated with the `title` and `abstract` screening types.

 ## BibTeX Parsing

 The application uses the `bibtex-parse-js` library to parse BibTeX strings into structured JavaScript objects.
 The parsing logic is encapsulated in the `parseBibtex` function in `src/app/utils/bibtexParser.ts`.